 By implementing RheoStream® you get the opportunity to:

-- Streamline your value chain – when every batch and every ton produced meets the specification the output is predictable, allowing for an optimized and streamlined supply chain.
+Produce every batch and every ton produced to meet the specification, so that the output is predictable, allowing for an optimized and streamlined supply chain.

-- Gather data for big data analysis / smart manufacturing / Industry 4.0 – with so many parameters to adjust in a process and so few real insights into the actual properties of the liquid inside the stainless steel it is challenging to establish a model-based understanding of process performance.
-Adding rheology to the picture enhances the understanding of process performance, both on the shop floor and in digital models.
+Add real-time information about rheology to your understanding of process performance, both on the shop floor and in digital models.
+With so many parameters to adjust in a process and so few real insights into the actual properties of the liquid inside the stainless steel, it is challenging to establish a model-based understanding of process performance.

 The measures provided by RheoStream®